BryanG13/DRFS-CG/README.md

 ## Data layout

 Input files are plain text tabular files; check `data/input/` for formatting examples.
 Output files are written to `data/output/` and contain the computed assignments and solution details.

-## License

-This project is provided under the repository LICENSE file.

-## Contact

-Maintainer: Bryan Galarza